chris-short/devopsish.com/content/post/121/index.md

 author = "Chris Short"
 categories = ["Weekly", "Newsletter"] date = 2019-03-31T07:00:00Z
-description = "No introduction.
-Enjoy your week!" draft = false slug = "121"
-tags = ["kubernetes", "devops", "open source", "cloud", "tech", "github", "cloud native", "cncf", "serverless", "container", "security"] title = "121"
+description = "Kubernetes 1.14, Cloudy with a Chance of Complexity, Accelerate State of DevOps survey, and More" draft = false slug = "121" tags = ["kubernetes", "devops", "open source", "cloud", "tech", "github", "cloud native", "cncf", "serverless", "container", "security"] title = "121: Kubernetes 1.14, Cloudy with a Chance of Complexity, Accelerate State of DevOps survey, and More"

 +++